jouellnyc/UART/esp32_rs232/README.md

 - https://esp32io.com/tutorials/esp32-rs232

 ## Takeaways / Learnings
-- Firstly, you send with RS-232 like you need a null modem cable
+- Firstly, to send with RS-232 like this, you need a null modem cable.
+I thought I had one, but it was a straight through cable.
+- Note again: Using a console via USB will take

 ## License
 This project is licensed under the [MIT License](LICENSE).